 Fitchburg, Mass. and Scotrun, Pa.

 A popular family destination in the Northeast, our list of indoor water parks would not be complete without Great Wolf Lodge.
 Here the fun includes wave pools, lazy rivers, water tree houses, obstacle courses, several play areas for the littlest members of the family and a bunch of multi- and single-rider slides.
 Cabana rentals and separate hot springs for adults-only and families are available for relaxing.
 Try slideboarding in the Poconos location, where riders use controls on their rafts to play interactive games.
-Water park is for lodge guests only.
+The water parks are for lodge guests only.

 Splash Lagoon Indoor Water Park Resort

 Seven water slides, a lazy river and an awesome wave pool – just to mention a few things – make Splash Lagoon a destination worth visiting.
 You’ll want to try out the Aqua Tumblers, which let you walk (and fall and roll over) water.
 They look like too much fun to resist!
 Several dining options round out the day.
 For an on-land adventure, brave kids can take on the challenging ropes course when they dry off.
-Get a day pass or stay overnight at the hotel.
+Get a day pass or book a package to stay at one of the affiliated hotels nearby.

-Have you been to any of these indoor water parks?
+Have you been to any of these indoor water parks in the Northeast?
 Tell us your favorite in the comments.